 Create a new column with an aggregation value of another column.
-Choose from AVG, COUNT, MAX, MEDIAN, MIN, or SUM.
+Choose from AVERAGE, COUNT, MAX, MEDIAN, MIN, or SUM.

 Useful for applying calculations to a column that involve an aggregated value.
 For example, use the SUM aggregation then add another Calculated Column and use Column Ratio to determine a column’s value percentage of the total column.

-Access data from a previous row in the same column.
-Row offset defines how many rows back you want to use.
+Access data from a previous row in an existing column.
+Row offset defines the number of rows back from the current row to use.

 Generate a series of averages of your data to create a smooth trend line.
 Trailing rows is the number of previous rows to include in each row’s average.

-Determines percent change between current and previous row.
+Determines the percent change between the current and previous row.

 Determines the percentile of each value in a numeric column.
 For example, a value is at the 50th percentile if half of the values in the column are less than or equal to it.